sandrius99/ansible-website-database-project/README.md

 # Ansible website - database project
-Goal of this project is to create ansible playbooks that sets up custom website by taking it from private github repository on nginx server and connecting postgreSQL to it.
+Goal of this project is to create ansible playbooks that sets up custom website by taking it from private github repository and putting it on nginx server.
+Then connecting postgreSQL to nginx server.